-By 7.00 pm on TBC (i.e. the day before the seminar) every week, students should submit 3 discussion points or questions to me in the relevant folder on Blackboard.
+By 7.00 pm on the day before the seminar every week, students should submit 3 discussion points or questions to me in the relevant folder on Blackboard.
 Here you are not asked to provide a detailed discussion or analysis.
 You are simply required to raise some interesting points or questions about the week's readings that will form the basis of in-class discussion.
-These should be in the form of 3 numbered points/questions; each should be a paragraph or two in length.
+These should be in the form of 3 numbered points/questions; each should be at least a paragraph or two in length but should be no more than two pages in total.
 I will be looking for originality in your insights, reference to theoretical debates you have engaged with elsewhere, sharp critiques of the evidence or theory employed, etc. Consider what points/questions will make for an interesting discussion in the seminar.
 Think of applying questions like: Are the arguments logically coherent?
 How do the authors defend their cases?
 Do the papers use qualitative or quantitative evidence and how well executed are the empirical analysis?
 How do the results/theories/arguments of one paper challenge another?
 Outline your own critical assessment and elements you believe are worthy of further interrogation.